ArcaneArts/NBTSon/README.md

 # NBTSon

-Gain the advantage of a small storage footprint with the advantage of your object being the codec, with the power of Gson type adapters!
+Gain the advantage of a similar storage footprint with the advantage of your object being the codec, with the power of Gson type adapters!

 Essentially Objects are converted to Json first, using gson, then are converted to NBT after.
 This ensures types like Enums & lists are properly serialized, this also means gson type adapters work fine.